andrewchambers/bupstash/doc/man/bupstash-gc.1.md

   May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.
   If not specified, is set to `BUPSTASH_REPOSITORY`.
+* -q, --quiet:
+  Suppress progress bars (Progress bars are also suppressed when stderr is not a tty).

 ## ENVIRONMENT